Dcastillomar/social-network-API/README.md

   ## Description
-  This project is the backend of a social media app.
-It uses mongoDB and mongoose.
+  This project is functionality or backend of a social media app.
+I learned a lot about mongoDB and mongoose during this project.
 The app allows a user to find all users, get a single user, create/update/delete users as well as add friends to a friend list.
-The user can also find all users thoughts or a single user as well as create/update/delete individual thoughts and add/delete reactions on a thought.
+The user can also find all users thoughts or a single user's thoughts.
+The app can also create/update/delete individual thoughts and add/delete reactions on a thought.

   ## Installation
-  Please install express, mongoose, and have mongoDB.
+  Please install express, mongoose, and mongoDB.
+It is also necessary to have insomnia to run the CRUD operations.

   ## Usage
-To start the site enter node index.js in the terminal.
+To start please install all the node packages with npm install or npm i.
+Next open the terminal and enter node index.js to start the application.
 Once the port is open, use insomnia to run the crud operations for the thoughtRoutes and userRoutes.

-Here is a list of the operations that can be used:
+Here is a list to use for the userRoutes:

 GET /api/users (shows all users)